BA(Hons) S'ton; MA Warw.; PhD W'gong

 His research draws upon his interest in history and geographies of work to explore several inter-related areas: the nature of trade union power and purpose; the impact of globalisation on work; government industrial relations policy.
 His particular areas of research at the moment are: union strategy; comparative studies of mining; employment relations in Australia's iron ore industry.
 He has supervised over two dozen research theses in these and related fields.

 His most recent work has focused on union campaigns and on changes in national bargaining regimes.
 He has been conducting research in and about the Pilbara for over a decade, and has published on topics ranging from the Robe River dispute of 1986-87 to Rio Tinto's current plans for mine automation.
 He is now engaged in two major projects: a history of industrial relations in the Pilbara's iron ore industry and an ARC-funded project with colleagues at the University of Western Australia and Curtin University which examines engineering service work, global production networks and employment relations in Australian mining.

-Bradon holds a number of leading positions in the field which tie his work to other universities and to the community.
+Bradon holds a number of leading positions in the field.
 Since 2006, he has been Co-Editor of the Journal of Industrial Relations.
 He is also an Associate Editor of the journal Labour History.
 He is a Visiting Professor at the Curtin Graduate School of Business.
 He is Co-Convenor of the Union Research Group at Sydney University, a body designed to build research links between universities and unions.
 He is member of the Executive Committee of the Industrial Relations Society of New South Wales.

 Bradon's research has been published locally and in major international journals such as: the British Journal of Industrial Relations; Work, Employment and Society; Labor History; Industrial Relations Journal; Economic and Industrial Democracy; Labor Studies Journal; the Journal of Organizational Change Management.